 Union measures also address the question of State investments in undertakings.
 As long ago as 1984, the Commission issued a paper on public authorities' holdings in company capital.
-In February 2012, the Commission published a guidance paper on State-aid compliant financing, restructuring and privatisation of State-owned enterprises.
+In February 2012, the Commission published a working paper on State-aid compliant financing, restructuring and privatisation of State-owned enterprises under the so-called market economy investor principle.